7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Administration.md

 ## Authentication

-- NetNTLM is considered obselete for good reason.
+- NetNTLM is considered obsolete for good reason.

 Consider a better password policy - view current: